Estimated reading time: 38 minutes

 Another interesting thing is that all content elements, like dropdowns, modals and fly-ins, are fully customizable as well.
 This means we can drop a simple dropdown menu element and build its content anyway we see fit, up to fully responsive megamenus.

 Pro is the first theme on the Market that has CSS Grid Layout integrated, with a native visual editor.
 It has a native draggable interface like no other.

-Some users don’t turn this option ever on.
-Others cannot live without it.
-Dynamic Content supports ACF fields, WordPress content or just about anything else.
+Dynamic Content supports ACF fields (ACF Pro comes bundled free with Pro), WordPress content or just about anything else.
+For example, the header of this blog post has the Article title, Published and Last modified dates, all dynamic.
 This makes creating Templates easy as a pie.
 Paired with the Template Manager, it truly has lots of use cases.

 Build an element in one place, and drop it anywhere with a shortcode or the Global Block Element.
 Then update it in one place and voila — updated everywhere.

 Element Animation Effects